 19. Ability to Influence Others

 Yep, that’s right.
-Forbes knows that one of the most useful things you can be is a persuasive force.
+Forbes knows that one of the most valuable things you can be is a persuasive force.

 Networking can be done in everyday life.
-For introverts like a certain Miss Millennia writer that is happy to be in her quiet room right now (hint: it's me), this can be a daunting thing.
-However, simply meeting people that you wouldn’t normally can open doors to aid, promotions, or new career opportunities for the future.
+For introverts like a specific Miss Millennia writer who is happy to be in her quiet room right now (hint: it’s me), this can be a daunting thing.
+However, simply meeting people that you wouldn’t normally do can open doors to aid, promotions, or new career opportunities for the future.